 Trailer for Two Lane Blacktop

 Skid Plate will be presented with sculptures by Anna Wittenberg.
-Originally a double channel video, the drive-in invites the audience to watch the video in their cars creating a new context of presentation of the film, now on a single screen.
-The original choice imposed by the artist who placed the two screens on each side of the viewer is replaced by the immersive experience of the drive-in, the role play implied when watching this film being our windshield.
+Originally a double channel video, the Drive-In invites the audience to watch the video in their cars creating a new context of presentation of the film, now on a single screen.
+The original choice installation of two screens on each side of the viewer is replaced by the immersive experience of the drive-in.

 “Skid plates are thick, square plates of steel welded onto rear wheels that prevent the wheels from turning and force the car to slide like a sled.
 The lore is that they were in- vented (discovered?) when a couple of L.A. demolition derby guys slid plastic In-N-Out (a SoCal burger chain) trays under their back tires and skidded around the restaurant’s parking lot.